cmartinezal/Pascal-s-Triangle/README.md

 python3 pascals_triangle.py
 ```

-You can Also use Jupyter Notebook to execute it in your browser or text editor directly.
+You can also use Jupyter Notebook to execute it in your browser or text editor directly.